How & When to Prune Hydrangeas

 Frequently Asked Questions (FAQs)

-1. What is the best month to prune hydrangeas?
+1. What is the best time to trim hydrangeas?

 For old wood bloomers, prune in late summer to early fall (August to October).
 For new wood bloomers, prune in late winter to early spring (February to March).